w3cping/privacy-request/howto-conduct-a-privacy-review.md

         the issue.
-It **is not** your responsibility to suggest a solution to the problem you identified (i.e., you don't need to provide a solution to the privacy vulnerability), though it can be helpful to say what criteria you would judge a solution by.
+It **is not** your responsibility to suggest a solution to the problem you identified (i.e., you don't need to provide a solution to the privacy vulnerability), though it can be helpful to say what criteria you would judge a solution by or to provide a solution if you have one.
 For example, if you identify new browser fingerprinting surface exposed by proposed spec, its helpful to say "this issue would be resolved by preventing fingerprinting scripts from accessing this information", but its not your responsibility to say "the spec should prevent fingerprinting